 For a change, I didn’t actually watch Christmas Vacation this Christmas season, but the film was all around me.
-It was in my brother’s cell phone, with the notification noise set to a clip of Clark Griswold manically going on about the “hap, hap happiest Christmas since Bing Crosby tap-danced with Danny fucking Kaye.”
-It was in my kitchen whenever my mother would forget something and somebody would inevitably make an Aunt Bethany joke, quoting her senile wondering, “Is Rusty still in the navy?”
-It was on my older brother’s house since his over-the-top Christmas lights display led everyone in the neighborhood to refer to it as a “Griswold house.”
+It was in my brother’s “hap, hap happiest Christmas since Bing Crosby tap-danced with Danny fucking Kaye” cell phone notification noise.
+It was in my kitchen whenever my mother would forget something and instantly earn an Aunt Bethany joke from whoever noticed.
+It was on all of our houses since we went full-Griswald with our Christmas lights.

 That’s what happens when you’ve lived with a holiday classic for decades.
-It seeps into your everyday vernacular.
+It becomes a part of your life.
 We quote Elf, Scrooged, and A Christmas Story just like everyone else, but at heart, we’re a Christmas Vacation family.

 We’re not the only ones either.
 It’s a modern classic, and this year marks its 25h anniversary.
 To celebrate this moment, Rolling Stone put together an oral history of Christmas Vacation culled from new interviews with Chevy Chase, Beverly D’Angelo, Juliette Lewis, several of the other actors, producers, and the director.
 Here’s what I learned: